 The costs of in-home care and long-term care are staggering.
 Private rooms in nursing homes in Texas average $78,000 per year, while those in Florida cost more than $91,000.
 Having estate planning documents that address disability and long-term care is important, and Jeffrey B. Bock is an experienced attorney with the necessary knowledge to help you structure these types of plans.

-In the event of a disability or necessary long-term care, do not leave your family and loved ones in a financial bind by not having proper estate planning documents in place.
+In the event of a disability or necessary long-term care, do not leave your family and loved ones in a financial bind by not having proper estate and disability plan in place.
 To learn more about how to properly plan for your later years, please call 281-962-8529 in Texas or 561-392-8788 in Florida or request an initial confidential consultation online.
 When you meet with Jeff, he will review your current estate plans, including discussing long-term planning issues that may arise and how to adequately address those, ensuring that you can make informed decisions about your estate.